ibm-cloud-architecture/refarch-kc/analysis/readme.md

 Event storming is a rapid light weight design process enabling the team of business owners and stake holders, architects and IT specialists to fomalize a complex solution in a clearly communicable event timeline.
 This step is effective in developing Event microservices linked through an EDA architecture in one or more MVP contexts.

-Steps in the Event Storming are illustrated and described below.
+Steps in an 8 hour Event Storming analysis workshop of  the Container Shipping example are illustrated and described below.

 ### Step 1: Domain Event Timeline
 The initial step in Event Storming Analysis is to capture all events, things which have happened at a point in time, and organize them into a timeline.